CarInsurance.com Insights

 - MedPay can cover injuries sustained as a pedestrian or while using public transportation.

-What does medical payments coverage do?
+What does medical payments insurance cover?

 Medical payments (MedPay) coverage pays reasonable and necessary medical and/or funeral expenses for you and others injured or killed in an auto accident while riding in or driving your insured vehicle.
 MedPay can also extend to cover injuries sustained as a pedestrian or while using public transportation.